railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    :scale: 75
    :align: center

-   *List of open orders, and their receipt and invoice status*
+   *List of Open Orders, and their Receipt and Invoice Status*

 Control of Invoicing
 --------------------